raganwald-deprecated/homoiconic/2010/08/final.md

     o = ReadableButSlow.new(...)
     o.fib(5)

 This, we can test.
 In fact, our test suite doesn't need to assert anything.
-If it sets objects up and calls methods, we simply do all the substitutability we need and check that overriding a method never produces a different result than the original.
-In effect, all methods behave as if they're final.
+If it sets objects up and calls methods, we perform the substitutions and check that overriding a method never produces a different result than the original.
+In effect, methods behave as if they're final.
 Always.

-And therefore, readable but slow method become the standard way to document what a function does.
+And therefore, the "readable but slow" method becomes the standard way to document what a function does.
 If you are writing a Math library and need to rewrite a method to optimize its performance, you could do this:

     FastMathLibrary